❧ Research

 Before coming to Boston University, I earned my Bachelor’s degree and my Master’s degree in Physics at the University of L’Aquila.
 My research there was focused on the Earth’s magnetosphere and, more in detail, on its response to interplanetary magnetic shocks.
 I have analyzed over 200 shocks in interplanetary space (1998-2008) and their effects on the Earth’s magnetic field in order to compare the magnetospheric response with the Tsyganenko 2004 model that theoretically provides the terrestrial magnetic field.
 For any further details, please feel free to contact me.

-At Boston University, I joined Prof. Merav Opher‘s research group and I switched to studying Coronal Mass Ejections (CMEs).
+In the past, I have also studied Coronal Mass Ejections (CMEs), under Prof. Merav Opher‘s guidance.
 When a CME impacts the terrestrial magnetosphere, it can drive geomagnetic storms and all the associated space weather effects (malfunction of communication systems, damages to power grids, etc.).
 Some CMEs, however, undergo significant deflections, such that they change their trajectory before reaching 1 AU.
 My first project at BU focused on modeling the trajectory of Coronal Mass Ejections (CMEs) with Christina Kay‘s ForeCAT model (Kay et al., 2015).

 We have successfully reproduced the complex trajectory of the “Cartwheel” CME, a very peculiar CME that showed both rotation and a double latitudinal deflection (Capannolo et al., 2017).